retrodump/VidMeAPI/readme.md

 # VidMe API

 This is an entry-level extracted API for VidMe.
+Please see `main.py` for many use-case examples.

 GitHub IO Page: https://kingfredrickvi.github.io/VidMeAPI/